Jonaddo/python_sandbox/machine_learning/README.md

 ## Classification
 File: *KNN_heart_attack.ipynb*

-The first exercise is done on medical data in order to predict if a patient's heart is potentialy at risk or not using a supervised learning clustering algorithm called K-NN.
+The first exercise is done on medical data in order to predict if a patient's heart is potentialy at risk or not using a supervised learning classification algorithm called K-NN.

 In statistics, the k-nearest neighbors algorithm (k-NN) is a non-parametric classification method.
 It is used for classification and regression.